tlh/workgroups.el/README.md

     (workgroups-mode t)

-Check the documentation of the customizable variables below for more configuration options.
+Check the documentation of the customizable variables in `workgroups-mode.el` for more configuration options.

 ## Some sample keybindings: